obeyeater/ocd/README.md

 # Portability of this script

 I've run OCD on several different distributions, but it might not work on yours.
-Fork this repo and go nuts. `ocd.sh` isn't that long or complicated.
+Fork this repo and go nuts. `ocd.sh` is relatively simple.

+I'd love to receive pull requests that make this script more portable, just so long as the changes don't result in a script that's too long or complicated to maintain.

 ## Alternatives